corda/corda/docs/source/database-management.rst

 By default, a node will *not* attempt to execute database migration scripts at startup (even when a new version has been deployed), but will check the database "version" and halt if the database is not in sync with the node, to avoid data corruption.
-To bring the database to the correct state we provide an advanced :ref:`migration-tool`.
+To bring the database to the correct state we provide an advanced :ref:`database-management-tool-ref`.

 Running the migration at startup automatically can be configured by specifying true in the ``database.runMigration`` node configuration setting (default behaviour is false).
 We recommend node administrators to leave the default behaviour